FabianMenekshi/CNC_Plotter/README.md

-# CNC Plotter with Arduino UNO & CNC SHIELD and 3D printed parts
+e# CNC Plotter with Arduino UNO & CNC SHIELD and 3D printed parts

 ## Some words on the project:
 1. This project has a relatively low cost and can produce some very detailed drawings.
 It can be used to create t-shirts, cake decorations, drawings, wedding invitations, birthday Christmas cards and anything else you can think of. :)